tdebuche/HGCAL_TPG_pTT/README.md

 - S1-S2 Mapping : map the pTTs into links between S1 and S2 boards
 - src : gather files used by programs (geometry of modules, STCs, bins)

-Each folder is divided into two folders : the first one gathers programmes, and the second one gathers the files produced by the programmes.
+Each folder is divided into two folders : the first one gathers programmes, and the second one gathers the files produced by the programs.
+In each folder, there is a README to present each program.

 The program "run" allows one to run every program of this repository